-The Debt Service Acceleration Fund account, pursuant to KRS 175.505, is suspended in the Budget of the Commonwealth during the 2008-2010 biennium.
+The Debt Service Acceleration Fund account, pursuant to KRS 175.505, is suspended in the Executive Budget during the 2008-2010 biennium.
 The funding made available by this suspension is directed to be used in the State Funded Construction program.

-The enacted budget provides \$2,210,000 in fiscal year 2010 to pay debt service on \$50 million in Economic Development

-Highway Bonds supporting the anticipated significant increase in population and corresponding increase in traffic congestion affecting the roads in close proximity to the army base at Fort Knox.
+The Executive Budget provides \$2,210,000 in fiscal year 2010 to pay debt service on \$50 million in Economic Development Highway Bonds supporting the anticipated significant increase in population and corresponding increase in traffic congestion affecting the roads in close proximity to the army base at Fort Knox.
 A report issued by a Governor's Task Force recommended approximately \$187.5 million for nine different transportation projects in the area.
-The Budget of the Commonwealth includes funding to proceed with all preconstruction activities for all nine projects should that be deemed necessary by the Secretary of the Transportation Cabinet.
+The Governor's recommended budget includes funding to proceed with all preconstruction activities for all nine projects should that be deemed necessary by the Secretary of the Transportation Cabinet.
 All nine projects are currently included in the Six-Year Highway Plan.